ethan4768/blog/src/content/bookmarks/2024-12/system-design-101.md

 [](#how-does-docker-work)

-The diagram below shows the architecture of Docker and how it works when we run “docker build”, “docker pull” and “docker run”.
+The diagram below shows the architecture of Docker and how it works when we run "docker build", "docker pull" and "docker run".

 [![](/ByteByteGoHq/system-design-101/raw/main/images/docker.jpg)](https://github.com/ByteByteGoHq/system-design-101/blob/main/images/docker.jpg)